 Bur Oak, LLC (the farm)

-Vern and Cappy have started a small reining horse breeding business standing one stallion and managing a few mares.
+Vern and Cappy started a small reining horse breeding business standing one stallion and managing a few mares.
 Their first foal born from their breeding program was an NRHA Futurity finalist putting them on the earnings list at a very early stage.
-2018 Update: Their second foal was also in the top 15 in the NRHA Futurity finals, two for two in their small business.
-Looking forward to the 3rd crop and their first homebred (by our stallion out of our mare) in this year's reining futurities.
-Vern is now competing at all the major shows on his horse Starbucks Dun It, who they bought as a three year old five years ago.
+They have had continued success with their broodmares with multiple level 4 Open finalists at all the major events in the U.S.A and in Europe.
+Vern is now competing at all the major shows on his horse, Premier Magnum.
 Their breeding stock lives in the center of the reining world, just north of Dallas.
 While their stallion resides with them at Bur Oak.

-The Bur Oak is a white oak tree, that usually grows no more than 100-130 feet tall, but they are often as wide as they are tall, therefore they have a massive trunk.
-They can live to be 400 years old.
-Our farm has the second largest Bur Oak in Kentucky on it, some believe it to now be the largest as rumors have it the largest tree has fallen.
+The Bur Oak is a white oak tree, that usually grows no more than 100-130 feet tall, but they are often as wide as they are tall, making them beautiful shade trees.
+They can live as long as 400 years.
+The farm has the second largest Bur Oak in Kentucky, some believe it to be the largest as rumors have it, the largest tree has fallen.
 The tree lives on an aquifer, underground river, which has helped it survive through major droughts, also providing protection from storms.
-The tree is beautiful and commands a look when you pull into our farm.
-It gets its name from the protective covering over its acorns which looks like a Burr.
+The tree is beautiful and commands a look when you pull into the farm.
+It gets its name from the protective covering over its acorn which looks like a Burr.